nimishchaudhari/OmniThink_GithubAction/README.md

 # 🔔News
+- `2025-02-20`, We have added the evaluation methods from the paper to OmniThink, and in the future, we will integrate more evaluation methods.
 - `2025-01-28`, We have provided support for the deepseek-reasoner model.
 You can try running ./examples/deepseekr1.py to test OmniThink's performance within deepseek-reasoner.
 <details>
 <summary><b>Previous News</b></summary>

 - `2025-01-18`, we open-sourced OmniThink, a machine writing framework.

 </details>